 - Independent Study - 600h per stage, 10-15hrs per week

 - Placement / Work Based Learning - 90 hours

 All your materials will be provided online and are designed to allow self-assessment of learning needs.

 STAFF DELIVERING ON THIS COURSE

 The Course Leader is your central point for information and support with regard to the delivery of the course.
-You will be supported by e-tutors who are all practicing clinical pharmacy practitioners.
+You will be supported by university staff including, e-tutors who are all practising clinical pharmacy practitioners.
 They review the learning materials, provide real-life case scenarios and participate in the marking of practice related assessments.
 They facilitate discussion and learning within the modules and bring a unique practice-related perspective to learning.

 You will be assessed by continuous assessment based on your acquisition and application of knowledge in practice-related problem-based scenarios and activities including: responding to case studies, developing care plans and essay responses to specific topics and contribution to online discussion forums, formative peer-assessed essays, short answer problem/case study questions and multiple-choice questions.
-In addition there is a compulsory 5-day residential period as part of the Pharmacist Independent Prescribing module, during which you will complete an Objective structured clinical examination (OSCE) assessment.
+In addition there is a compulsory 5-day residential period as part of the Pharmacist Independent Prescribing module, during which you will complete an objective structured clinical examination (OSCE) assessment.
 There will be a practical assessment in clinical history taking and examination skills for the advanced practice module.

 Typically students are assessed each year:

 We aim to provide you with feedback within 20 working days of hand-in for all written exams, coursework and practical exams.